DevATlife/The-experimental-project-of-ARKit-CoreLocation/README.md

 into your Xcode project by following below steps:

+You can follow the tutorial video I made on YouTube https://www.youtube.com/watch?time_continue=1249&v=A2mqQdxnlqw
+to implement the project.

-> - Create a new Xcode project type of (Single View App) ```
+> - Create a new Xcode project type of (Single View App)

-> - Open Terminal then type ( cd ) then drag your project root folder into the Terminal and press return ```
+> - Open Terminal then type ( cd ) then drag your project root folder into the Terminal and press return

-> - Once you are inside your project in the Terminal, type (pod init) this will initialize a pod file in your project. ```
+> - Once you are inside your project in the Terminal, type (pod init) this will initialize a pod file in your project.

-> - Open your project folder using finder then open the pod file using Brackets or Atom get that done then follow ProjectDent instructions. ```
+> - Open your project folder using finder then open the pod file using Brackets or Atom get that done then follow ProjectDent instructions.

 Be aware that whenever you add a third party library to your project then that requires you to open it through the use of xcworkspace file.